DevPrinceK/scriptura/README.md

 ## Dependency Installations
 This extension reads the scriptures from an excel file so you need to install the xlsx package if you're cloning from the github repo.: _npm install xlsx_

+## Credits
+1. Thanks to Open Bible for the free Bible data. https://openbible.com/